collectd/python-plugins/README.md

 ## License

-collectd Go plugins are licensed under the *ISC License*, unless otherwise stated.
+collectd Python plugins are licensed under the *ISC License*, unless otherwise stated.
 The full text of the ISC License can be found in the `LICENSE` file.

 ## Authors